shadow-robot/sr-ros-interface/README.md

 # Shadow Robot

-La documentation est disponible sur [readthedocs](shadow-robot.readthedocs.org).
+You will find our documentation on [readthedocs](shadow-robot.readthedocs.org).